baharmon/baharmon.github.io/_pages/hydrology-in-grass.md

 ---
 title: Hydrology in GRASS GIS
-subtitle: A tutorial on hydrological modeling in GRASS GIS.
+subtitle: A tutorial on hydrological modeling and simulation in GRASS GIS.
-description: A tutorial on hydrological modeling in GRASS GIS.
+description: A tutorial on hydrological modeling and simulation in GRASS GIS.
 featured_image: /images/governors-island/discharge-with-landcover.png
 usemathjax: true
 ---